 Don't bully back.
 Don't hit, kick, or push back to deal with someone bullying you or your friends.
 Fighting back just satisfies a bully and it's dangerous, too, because someone could get hurt.
 You're also likely to get in trouble.
 It's best to stay with others, stay safe, and get help from an adult.

 Don't show your feelings.
 Plan ahead.
 How can you stop yourself from getting angry or showing you're upset?
 Try distracting yourself (counting backwards from 100, spelling the word 'turtle' backwards, etc.) to keep your mind occupied until you are out of the situation and somewhere safe where you can show your feelings.

 Tell an adult.
 If you are being bullied, it's very important to tell an adult.
-Find someone you trust and go and tell them what is happening to you.
+Find someone you trust and talk about what is happening to you.
 Teachers, principals, parents, and lunchroom helpers at school can all help to stop bullying.
 Sometimes bullies stop as soon as a teacher finds out because they're afraid that they will be punished by parents.
 This is not tattling on someone who has done something small — bullying is wrong and it helps if everyone who gets bullied or sees someone being bullied speaks up.

 What Happens to Bullies?

 In the end, most bullies wind up in trouble.
 If they keep acting mean and hurtful, sooner or later they may have only a few friends left — usually other kids who are just like them.
 The power they wanted slips away fast.
 Other kids move on and leave bullies behind.